joriscaloud/spring-deployer-swarm/README.md

 > docker swarm join --token *token*  *interface adress:port*

-####Customize Your Docker Configuration
+##Customize Your Docker Configuration
 The port on which Docker Swarm daemon can be accessed remotely is supposed to be 2375, 2376 or 2377.
-You can chose the Port or add options to your Docker by modifying your docker conf in :
+You can choose the Port or add options to your Docker by modifying your docker conf in :

 /etc/systemd/system/docker.service.d/docker.conf

-For instance, you can choose to run Docker in experimental and debug mode, make the daemon accessible on its socket and on tcp://0.0.0.0:2375 and to choose your own registry with the following configuration :
+For instance, you can choose to run Docker in experimental and debug mode, make the daemon accessible on the docker socket and on tcp://0.0.0.0:2375 and to choose your own registry with the following configuration :

 [Service]